 Philosophers are fond of producing endless muddles about ultimate ethical values and bases of morals.
-My own belief is that so far as politics and practical life are concerned, we can sweep aside all those puzzles and need, food and shelter and clothing.
+My own belief is that so far as politics and practical life are concerned, we can sweep aside all those puzzles and content ourselves with commonsense principles which no one in his senses would dispute.
+We all desire, and need, food and shelter and clothing.
 We all desire security from injury, whether at the hands of each other, or at the hands of nature.
 We desire happiness and the joy of life, and health, and we desire freedom from constraint in so far as this is compatible with social life.
 We do not all desire intelligence.
 I have known people who were perfectly content to have very little of it.
 But we must all recognize that a modern community cannot prosper unless a considerable amount of intelligence is to be found among its members.
 On these things I think we are all agreed.
 Our disagreements are not on what is good to have, but as to who shall have it.
 This last is not an ethical question unless we adopt some principle of justice.
 In the absence of some such principle, the question of who shall enjoy the good things is a military question.
 Why are white Americans richer than Red Indians?
 Because they have superior weapons of war.
 Why was Europe for several centuries able to exploit the riches of the East?
 Because Europe was superior in artillery.
 It has been a rule hitherto in every age and in every country, that the powerful were rich and the weak were poor.
-Sometimes legal systems have preserved traditional wealth for a time without the backing of superior power, but such a state of affairs has always been temporary.
+Sometimes legal systems preserved traditional wealth for a time without the backing of superior power, but such a state of affairs has always been temporary.
 Now, owing to the greater interdependence of individuals and nations, the predatory practices which have come down to us from the past are no longer appropriate.
 A community in which everybody steals from his neighbor instead of doing an honest day's work, will soon reach the point where there is nothing left to steal.
-Internally, civilized nations have long ago realized this fact, but where there is nothing left to steal.
-Internally due to the fact that tradition outweighs commonsense.
-I s by destroying each other's crops, bombing each other's houses and killing each other in vast battles, which is absurd, as the geometers would say.
+Internally, civilized nations have long ago realized this fact, but where relations between different nations are concerned, those who mention this fact are still considered paradoxical and unpatriotic.
+This is entirely due to the fact that tradition outweighs commonsense.
+I spoke a paradoxical and apparadoxical and expertises are security as things that we all degine.
+We seek these things in practice moment ago about food and shelter and security as things that we all desire.
+We seek these things in practice by destroying each other's crops, bombing each other's houses and killing each other in vast battles, which is absurd, as the geometers would say.